anestisb/vdexExtractor/README.md

 ## Bytecode Unquickening

-The VDEX file includes all quick_info data (old vtable) required to revert the dex-to-dex transformations applied during bytecode optimization.
+The Vdex file includes all quick_info data (old vtable) required to revert the dex-to-dex transformations applied during bytecode optimization.
 The idea here is to create a quick standalone tool capable to revert optimized bytecode, that does not require building the entire libart from AOSP.

-This feature is currently under development.
-If you want to unquicken Oreo optimized bytecode you can use the oatdump patch that is available [here](https://gist.github.com/anestisb/71d6b0496912f801533dec9d264aa409).
+The Vdex fully unquicken functionality has been also implemented as part of the AOSP oatdump libart tool.
+The upstream contribution is available [here](https://android-review.googlesource.com/#/c/platform/art/+/505156/).
+If you want to use oatdump with Oreo release you can use the corresponding patch [here](https://gist.github.com/anestisb/71d6b0496912f801533dec9d264aa409).

 ## Changelog

+* __0.1.1__ - 13 October 2017
+  * Unquicken decompiler beta release
 * __0.1.0__ - 8 October 2017
   * Initial release